OrderN/CONQUEST-release/docs/CONQUEST-manual/strucrelax.rst

 optimisation.
 In such cases, it may help to try ``AtomMove.OptCellMethod 2``, which uses a simple but robust double-loop minimisation: a full ionic conjugate gradients relaxation for the inner loop and a single cell steepest descent relaxation for the outer loop.
-This is considerable less efficient, and is not guaranteed to converge to the same minimum as ``AtomMove.OptCellMethod 3``, but may help in particularly problematic cases.
+This is considerably less efficient, but may help in particularly problematic cases.

 Go to :ref:`top <strucrelax>`.